- Open Access

 Alms D. Induction of multidrug transporters by antiepileptic drugs and known inducers and their transport in brain capillary endothelial cells of the blood-brain barrier of different species.
 Inaug.Diss.
 (Dr.rer.nat.) ed.
 Hannover: University of Veterinary Medicine; 2013. (in German)

 He Y, Yao Y, Tsirka SE, Cao Y. Cell-culture models of the blood-brain barrier.
 Stroke.
 2014;45(8):2514–26.

 We thank Dr. Pierre-Olivier Couraud (Institut Cochin, Paris, France) for providing hCMEC/D3 cells, Prof. Francoise Roux (INSERM U26, Paris, France) for providing RBE4 cells, Prof. Piet Borst (The Netherlands Cancer Institute, Amsterdam, The Netherlands) for providing LLC-MDR1 cells and the MDR1-linker-EGFP vector, and Drs.
 Kerstin Römermann and Dana Alms for providing the rBCEC data.
 We appreciate the help of Drs.
 Elena Puris, Björn Bauer, and Carlos Luna-Tortós during establishing brain capillary isolation and drug transport studies in LLC-MDR1 cells.
 We thank Devlin MacKeigan for language revision.

+Open Access funding enabled and organized by Projekt DEAL.
 The study was supported by a grant (LO 274/16-2) from the Deutsche Forschungsgemeinschaft (Bonn, Germany).